spatie/icalendar-generator/README.md

     ...
 ```

 Each calendar should have Timezone components describing the timezones used within your calendar.
-Allthough not all calendar clients require this, it is recommanded to add these components.
+Although not all calendar clients require this, it is recommended to add these components.

-Creating such Timezone components is quite complicated, that's why this package will automatically add them for you without configuration.
+Creating such Timezone components is quite complicated.
+That's why this package will automatically add them for you without configuration.

 You can disable this behaviour as such: